dwalkes/amazon_iot_scripts/README.md

 This test will use the database keyfiles created during the "Creating Things" step above.

 ## Running Device Shadow Test
-Use the device_shadow_test.rb to test MQTT plsu device shadows.
+Use the device_shadow_test.rb to test MQTT plus device shadows.
 Pay attention to the notes about ruby setup above This test implements the get, delete, and update MQTT topics as described in the [Device Shadow MQTT Publish](http://docs.aws.amazon.com/iot/latest/developerguide/thing-shadow-mqtt.html) documentation.

 Run with no arguments for usage instructions